4ms/metamodule/docs/Setup.md

 C:/msys64/mingw64.ico
 ```

-*Tip*: Many elements of the Meta Module code require C++23, so if you previously setup
+*Tip*: Many elements of the MetaModule code require C++23, so if you previously setup
 a VCV environment (or an MSYS2 environment), you might need to update `gcc` to
 `gcc-12` or higher.
 To find out which version you are using, you need to open
 up a MinGW 64-Bit shell.
 Type the following command: